rig0/wireguard-qr/README.md

 # Wireguard-QR

-A self hosted QR code generator for wireguard configuartions.
+A self hosted QR code generator for wireguard configurations.
 I'm aware of online solutions but I wanted something simple that I could self host.
 You just never know where your keys might end up when using public websites.
 This app is intended to run locally preferably behind a reverse proxy.

 # Features